 MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat FR 001 ge There have been many papers in the last few months exploring the coroutines design space including P1745, P1713, P1662, P1663, P1344.
 These evolutions seems worth pursuing, notably because coroutines cannot be used in environments where heap allocations are impossible.
-However, it is not clear that there will be a reasonable non-breaking path towards these evolutions as they almost all assume a separation of coroutine handle and suspend points (as described in P1745), which would be a breaking change if adopted after the publication of the C++20 standard.
+However, it is not clear that there will be a reasonable non-breaking path towards these evolutions as they almost all assume a separation of coroutine_handle and suspend points (as described in P1745), which would be a breaking change if adopted after the publication of the C++20 standard.
 Ensure that the final specification of coroutines do not preclude further extensions including those outlined in the paper P1745.
+Rejected There was no consensus to adopt this change.
 DE 002 P1020R1 ((https://wg21.link/p1020r1) proposed some helper functions for smart pointers that do not necessarily initialize values.
 Providing better performance but bring more risk.
 However, the technical term "default initialization" used in their name does not always initialize (as value initialization does).
-Therefore, it is highly confusing for programmers to call an ordinary function make_unique_default_init() make_shared_default_init() allocate_shared_default_init() We strongly request to rename them to make_unique_nonvalue_init() make_shared_nonvalue_init() allocate_shared_nonvalue_init() (with or without a between non and value).
+Therefore, it is highly confusing for programmers to call an ordinary function make_unique_default_init() make_shared_default_init() allocate_shared_default_init() If you ask what is safer: make_shared() or make_shared_default_init() almost every programmer says the latter.
+For this reason, the more risky version should have a name that demonstrates the risk rather than giving a false sense of safety.
+We strongly request to rename them to make_unique_nonvalue_init() make_shared_nonvalue_init() allocate_shared_nonvalue_init() (with or without a between non and value).
+Accepted with Modification See P1973 DE 003 C++ has a key problem being far too complicated for beginners.
+Now we make it even worse.
+Instead of size(), which is self-explanatory but We request to use the name count() or at least remove ssize() otherwise.
+Rejected There was no consensus to adopt this change.